NavSesne/NavDecoder_github/ReadMe.md

 - **down_rinex_nav_4x.py**: Downloads Rinex navigation files in 4.x format.
 - **down_rinex_obs.py**: Downloads Rinex observation files.
 - **down_sinex_pos.py**: Downloads Sinex Pos files and extracts reference coordinates for the specified station.

-## Usage Instructions

-To begin using the scripts, users should modify the start date and the length of the download period by adjusting the parameters in the main function of each respective script.